Why Choose Cedars-Sinai Marina del Rey Hospital for H. Pylori Treatment?

 Blood Tests: The accuracy level of blood tests in diagnosing infection with H. pylori is relatively low, but it can sometimes be used to determine the presence of antibodies in the bloodstream.
 Whenever there is an infection in the body, antibodies are released to counteract it.
 However, the results may often be ambiguous, and thus other types of tests are recommended for a more precise and accurate diagnosis.

 Stool Tests: A stool antigen test can help detect the presence of H. pylori in the stomach lining.
 There is a type of foreign protein known as antigens, which are associated with H. pylori bacteria.
 If they are discovered during a stool test, they can be a clear indication of infection.

-Urea Breath Test: For this test, the patient will be required to drink a liquid containing urea, a substance which will be turned into carbon dioxide if H. pylori is present in the digestive system.
+Urea Breath Test: For this test, the patient will be required to drink a liquid containing urea, a substance that will be turned into carbon dioxide if H. pylori are present in the digestive system.
 Abnormal levels of carbon dioxide detected in the breath sample can indicate H. pylori infection.

 CT Scan/ MRI (Magnetic Resonance Imaging): Though not as commonly used as the previous methods, these tests can offer a detailed perspective of the patient’s internal organs.
 CT scans and MRIs can prove to be effective tools for identifying abnormal signs in the gastric or intestinal regions of the body.

 Risk Factors of H. Pylori

 H. pylori bacteria is usually contracted during childhood because most children lack proper hygiene habits.
 However, adults can also be infected with H. pylori later in life.
 The risk of contamination is increased by the following factors: